 An immersive learning experience

-Students (ages 14 to 15) are immersed in the engineering process through a week-long camp experience.
-Students interact with experienced engineering faculty, staff, and business leaders as they complete design challenges inspired by real-world scenarios, building an identity as aspiring engineers.
+Students (ages 14 to 15) are introduced to the engineering process through a week-long camp experience.
+Experienced engineering faculty, staff, GE volunteers, and business leaders interact with campers as they complete design challenges inspired by real-world scenarios, such as building bridge prototypes and creating their own pressure-powered cars.

 Engineering Camp (also known as Engineering Experience in the U.K.) brings students together once per year.
 GE volunteers and Next Engineers community partners lead students through short ice-breaker design activities, more in-depth design challenges, and a final capstone design challenge during a week of immersive engineering experiences.
-Students will also have opportunities for activities such as university campus tours, GE facility tours, GE volunteer mentorship, engaging engineer career panels, and more.
+Participants will also have opportunities to explore engineering education and career paths through university campus tours, GE facility tours, GE volunteer coaching, engineer career panels, and more.

 Looking for more?
 Whether you live outside of our program locations or just can't get enough, Next Engineers: Challenge Yourself offers resources for at-home and in-class engineering exploration.

-During Next Engineers Year 1, Engineering Camp reached 729 students.
-GE volunteers invested over 400 hours working with students, resulting in 88% of participants reporting that they would recommend Engineering Camp to others.
+During Next Engineers Year 2, Engineering Camp reached 765 students.
+GE volunteers invested over 1,300 hours working with them.
+94% of participants reported that they were satisfied with their Engineering Camp experience.

 An Engineering Camp facilitator discusses bridge design with students before they begin building their prototypes in Greenville, SC.